 Next, you can opt to purchase a Domain Name from a registrar, such as GoDaddy.
 A Domain Name is just a friendly alias name for the Static IP Address, so you don’t have to remember it when attempting to connect.
 A domain also makes it easier to share with others.
 Typically, the registrar will provide instructions on how to set up this domain name to point to your Static IP address we set up in the previous step.
 Most providers will have a web-based interface for easy setup.

-A 256bit SSL Certificate is required to secure communications between your browser and your instance of HoudiiEsq, thus allowing you to use https:// (which is secure) instead of http:// (which is not).
+A 256bit SSL Certificate is required to increase the security level of communications between your browser and your instance of HoudiniEsq, thus allowing you to use https:// (which is more secure) instead of http:// (which is not).
 For example, https://MyLawFirm.com/houdini

 Alternative Access Methods

 HoudiniEsq can also be accessed remotely through a variety of other methods.
 If you currently have a VPN (curial private network) connection to your office set up, HoudiniESQ can be accessed while connected to it as you would any normal intra-office network resource.
 Simply open your web browser while connected, and log in as you normally would.